kthhrv/birthday-demo/README.md

 - If CodePipeline stages fail the team specified in `devops/owner.json` is notified by slack and/or email.

-## Prodction monitoring and alerting
+## Production monitoring and alerting

 - AWS CloudWatch Dashboard at: https://
 - Application is configured with Sentry enabled.